Jananiek/cat-card-application/ReadMe.md

 ### More Simpler Code

 To make it simpler project, and easy to read, I used `async/await` instead of callbacks in the script & did not use transpiler configuration for typescript.
-For better maintainability and organization, I used modular structure along with `import/export` instead of `require`
+Also modular structure along with `import/export` instead of `require` have used for better maintainability and organization,

-Useful resources and libraries that have used.
+### Useful resources and libraries that have used.

 - [Jimp](https://github.com/oliver-moran/jimp#readme)
 - [Cat as a Service](https://cataas.com/)